likelet/likelet.github.io/README.md

-# Homepage for Qi Zhao’s Team for cancer bioinformatics
+# Homepage for Qi Zhao’s Team of cancer bioinformatics